 Living in New York is not that simple as you see in movies.
 It’s not always about luxuries, social circles, and love relationships.
 Most of the time it’s all about living in a place that costs everything you have, and sometimes all you wanted is to survive from the enormous costs.
 However, don’t stress yourself about living with expensive stuff and apartments because there are always ways to live cheap.
 Check this out and learn!

-Taking all expenses into account, the cost of life in New York City is at least 68.8% higher than the national average.
+Taking all expenses into account, the cost of living in New York City is at least 68.8% higher than the national average.

 Well after housing, another vast expense you can do is transportation.
 If you want to own a car, it will cost you a lot of buying, maintaining, insuring, fueling and parking your vehicle, and if unlucky, costs you a parking ticket.
 If you want to commute, it will only cost you a transit pass and maybe a good pair of shoes.